"The best time to plant a tree is 50 years ago.

 The second best time to plant a tree is now."

 A concerted effort is underway to rebuild Maumee’s tree canopy.
-Since 1990, the city’s tree canopy has fallen over 30 percent, reducing the overall canopy from 31 percent to 21 percent.
-The Emerald ash borer impacted the city’s urban forest canopy, and the routine removal of dead or diseased overmature and declining trees outpaced plantings until just a few years ago.
+Since 1990, the city’s tree canopy has fallen over 30 percent, which reduced the overall canopy from 31 percent to 21 percent.
+The emerald ash borer decimated the city’s urban forest and the removal of dead or diseased trees has outpaced plantings until just a few years ago.

 With guidance from the Maumee Environmental and Tree Advisory Commission, the goal over the next ten years is to recoup those losses and get the tree canopy back to 30 percent or more.